r3bl-org/r3bl-open-core/CONTRIBUTING.md

 <a id="markdown-working-on-issues" name="working-on-issues"></a>

-If you want to work on an issue, please comment on the issue asing to be assigned to it, so that we can assign the issue to you.
+If you want to work on an issue, please comment on the issue asking to be assigned to it, so that we can assign the issue to you.
 If you have any questions about the issue, we can discuss them in the comments or on [R3BL Discord server](https://discord.gg/8M2ePAevaM).